Crowd-Wire/WebRTC_Test_App/README.md

 # WebRTC_Test_App
-Exploring WebRTC peer-to-peer architecture using the PeerJS library, it uses a local PeerJS Server and a public Stun server from google, this application is currently deployed on heroku https://immense-coast-37484.herokuapp.com/.
+This test application was made with the intent of exploring WebRTC peer-to-peer architecture.
+It uses a local PeerJS Server and a public Stun server from google for the communications.

+In this application, it's implemented some important features, such as:

+- Setting up new room calls;
+- Communicate with audio and video (accessing user's media devices);
+- Add a stream of the user monitor to the call;
+- Mute both audio and video;
+- Local room text chat.

+Working demo (deployed on heroku): https://immense-coast-37484.herokuapp.com/